"A gentle answer turns away wrath, but a harsh word stirs up anger." Proverbs 15:1 (NIV)

 1. What part of this issue can I own and apologize for?

-If I make peace with the part I need to own and apologize for before the conversation, there's a greater chance I'll stay calm in the conversation.
+If I make peace with the part I need to own and apologize for before the conversation, there’s a greater chance I’ll stay calm in the conversation, and it’s the only way I’ve ever seen the other person’s heart soften.
 But if I enter in with a heart set on retaliation, Proverbs 15:18 reminds me it will result in conflict escalation: “A hot-tempered man stirs up strife, but he who is slow to anger quiets contention” (ESV).

 2. How can I soften my heart toward this person so I honor them despite how they react?

 This one is hard.
 Really hard.
-But I know hurt people hurt people.
+But I know hurting people often hurt people.

-Usually the person with whom I'm having a conflict has some kind of past or current hurt in their life feeding this issue.
-Chances are that hurt doesn't have anything to do with me, but it’s adding to their emotional response in this conflict.
+Usually the person with whom I’m having a conflict has some kind of past or current hurt feeding this issue in their life.
+Chances are, that hurt doesn’t have anything to do with me, but it’s adding to their emotional response in this conflict.

-Softening my heart is easier if I can sympathize with the hurt I can't see.
-If I can duck below my pride, honor will be my reward.
+Softening my heart is easier if I can sympathize with the hurt I can’t see.
+Again, if I can lay down my pride, honor will be my reward.
 Proverbs 29:23 reminds us, “Pride brings a person low, but the lowly in spirit gain honor” (NIV).

-Dear Lord, it’s easy to honor You with my carefully thought-through actions, but sometimes it’s much harder with my reactions.
-Please help me pause and allow the Holy Spirit to intervene when I want to react in a way that doesn’t glorify You.
+Dear Lord, please help me pause and allow the Holy Spirit to intervene when I want to react in ways that don’t glorify You.
 Even when I’m caught off guard, may Your love and patience be the spillover from my heart.
 In Jesus’ Name, Amen.